Holy Martyr Deacon Lawrence of Rome: 225-258 A.D.

 For his audacity, Archdeacon Lawrence was sentenced to a particularly cruel death.
 He was trussed up like a chicken and roasted on a gridiron over a slow fire.
 But even in his torment he gave thanks to God, and mocked the emperor for his paganism and unbelief.
 After he had roasted for some time he remarked to his torturers, "Better turn him over now; he's done on this side."

-St. Lawrence is commemorated in the Orthodox Church on August 10 (August 23 according to the Old Calendar).
+Saint Lawrence is commemorated in the Orthodox Church on August 10.